 Comparison chart of the coverage, search options and other features of the "best search tools" (from the InfoPeople Project)

 NoodleTools is a set of interactive tools that can help design your online research.
 Some tools offered by this site are by subscription only, but some are free, such as NoodleBib Express (generates a single MLA- or APA-style bibliographic citation), Choose the Best Search (directs you to sites based on specific information needs) and NoodleQuest (interactive help in developing a web search strategy).
 Click on NoodleTools for the CCC Library subscription; if you want to use the free tools only use this NoodleTools- free link.
+To use the full version using the Library Subscription, you must make an account on the CCC campus FIRST.

 Improving Your Skills